Love Brewster

-Elder Love Brewster (c.
+Love Brewster (c.
 1611 – c.
 1650) was an early American settler, the son of Elder William Brewster and his wife, Mary Brewster.
 He traveled with his father, mother and brother, Wrestling, on the Mayflower reaching what became the Plymouth Colony in Massachusetts in 1620.
 Brewster had two sisters, Patience and Fear, and two brothers, Jonathan and Wrestling, along with an unnamed sister who died young.
 He was a founder of the town of Bridgewater, Plymouth County, Massachusetts.

 Biography

 Early life

 Love Brewster was born at Leiden, Holland, circa 1611, although no birth records have been found, and died at Duxbury, Massachusetts, sometime between October 6, 1650, and the "last day" of January 1651.
 This latter date is based on the date of his will and when the inventory of his estate was taken.
 He was the son of Elder William Brewster, (ca. 1567 – April 10, 1644), the Pilgrim colonist leader and spiritual elder of the Plymouth Colony and his wife, Mary.
 At the age of nine, he traveled with his father, mother and brother, Wrestling, on the Mayflower to Plymouth, Massachusetts.